1958 United States Senate election in New Jersey: Campaign

-In late February, Democratic leadership culled the field of candidates to select an establishment choice, with Harrison Williams and Thorn Lord leading a field of ten candidates.
-Only Grogan and McLean announced they would force a primary regardless of the establishment choice.
-With Lord having a slight majority of support from leadership, party leaders empowered Governor Meyner to choose between Lord and Williams.
-On March 4, Meyner announced his support for Williams, who consequently received the support of 20 out of 21 county party organizations.
-Only Hudson County held out, maintaining their support for Grogan.
-Party leaders hoped to induce Grogan to withdraw by promising him a U.S. House seat, but talks between Meyner, Grogan, and Hudson County leader William F. Kelly failed.
+In late February, Democratic leadership culled the field to select an establishment choice, with Harrison Williams and Thorn Lord leading a field of ten candidates.
+Grogan, who staked his chances on the support of the Hudson County machine, and McLean, who expected to run an independent campaign without any organization support, both promised to force a primary regardless of the establishment choice.
+With Lord having a slight majority of support from party leadership, the party empowered Governor Robert B. Meyner to choose a candidate.
+On March 4, Meyner endorsed Williams, who consequently received the support of all county party organizations except Hudson County, which maintained support for Grogan.
+Efforts to persuade Grogan to withdraw by offering him a seat in the U.S. House failed after negotiations broke down between Meyner, Grogan, and Hudson County boss William F. Kelly.

-The primary campaign shaped up as a contest between the state party organization, led by Meyner, and the Hudson County machine, which typically accounted for 40% of the statewide primary vote and had decided the Democratic nominee in every race for the past sixty years, but had been in decline since Frank Hague was defeated in 1949.
+Ultimately, the campaign was a contest between the state party organization and the Hudson County machine.
 Meyner campaigned for Williams in Edison, Livingston, Nutley, and Caldwell.
-To combat the ongoing economic recession, Williams proposed an expansion in federal transportation programs and substantial increases in federal unemployment benefits.
+Williams proposed expanded federal transportation programs and increases in federal unemployment benefits to combat the recession.

-Grogan campaigned in all twenty-one counties and presented himself as the most liberal and most anti-communist of the three options.
-To combat recession, he proposed a tax cut, increased unemployment benefits, public works spending, and higher pensions.
-He had the full support of organized labor throughout the race and gained the endorsement of the Camden County Democratic Organization from Williams, against the wishes of Camden mayor George E. Brunner.
+Grogan campaigned in every county, presenting himself as the most liberal and most anti-communist candidate.
+He proposed a tax cut and increased spending on unemployment benefits, public works, and pensions.
+Grogan had the full support of organized labor and coaxed the endorsement of the Camden party organization away from Williams, against the wishes of Camden mayor George E. Brunner.

-McLean emphasized his "unbossed" independence, resisting pleas from Meyner to abandon his campaign and contending that the race was actually between himself and Grogan, claiming Williams "never got off the ground."
-He proposed a tax cut to end the recession and a robust national defense spending for the nuclear age.
-Within Hudson County, he had the support of Jersey City mayor Charles S. Witkowski and former state senator James F. Murray Jr., both opponents of the county machine.
+McLean emphasized his independence by resisting pleas to abandon his campaign and arguing that the race was actually between himself and Grogan.
+He proposed a tax cut and robust national defense spending for the nuclear age.
+Within Hudson County, he had the support of machine opponents and reformers, including Jersey City mayor Charles S. Witkowski and former state senator James F. Murray Jr.

-In the final week of the campaign, Williams made a pair of campaign stops in Hudson County, and Grogan won a late victory Grogan was also able to flip the Atlantic County Democratic Organization in the final week.
-As the campaign closed, it was regarded as a close contest and a test of the prestige of both Governor Meyner and the Hudson County organization.
-Meyner declined to make a prediction on election day and disclaimed the election as any test of his political strength.
-George Cable of The New York Times considered Grogan the slight favorite but said, "a victory by Mr. Williams would surprise no observers."
+In the final week of the campaign, Williams made a pair of campaign stops in Hudson County.
+Grogan won a late victory by flipping the Atlantic County party organization in the final week.
+As the campaign closed, it was regarded as a close contest and a test of the prestige of both Meyner and the Hudson County machine.
+Meyner declined to predict the result on election day and disclaimed the election as any test of his political strength.
+George Cable of The New York Times considered Grogan a slight favorite but said, "a victory by Mr. Williams would surprise no observers."